atrettel/sheardata/src/README.md

 - `create_tables.py` creates an empty database.

+- Python scripts that start with `pre` preprocess the data to insert it to the database itself.
+They also perform some additional calculations.

-- Python scripts that use a study identifier as their filename process the data from the `data` directory for that study and insert it into the database.
+- Python scripts that start with `post` postprocess the data.
+These scripts are needed for the documentation and do not run when making only the database.

 -------------------------------------------------------------------------------